denodrivers/sqlite3/doc.md

 See [Binding Parameters](#binding-parameters) for more details.

 Alternatively, use the `.sql` tagged template to safely execute SQL with given parameters.
-It will execute the given SQL with parameters bounded and returns all rows, calling `.values()` under the hood.
+It will execute the given SQL with parameters bounded and returns all rows with `.all()`.

 ```ts
 const minimum = 20;